Arrests in Jamia violence & NE Delhi riot cases made after analysis of forensic evidence: Police

-\RLast year in December, police had allegedly entered the Jamia Millia Islamia campus after protests over the Citizenship (Amendment Act), being held a few metres away from the varsity, turned violent.
+Last year in December, police had allegedly entered the Jamia Millia Islamia campus after protests over the CAA, being held a few metres away from the varsity, turned violent.
 The Delhi Police is committed to upholding the rule of law and bringing conspirators, abettors and culprits of the Northeast Delhi riots to book and secure justice to victims, the police said.

-\RThe communal clashes in February had claimed 53 lives and over 200 people were injured.
-"It will not be deterred by the false propaganda and rumours floated by some vested elements who try to twist facts to their convenience," it said..
+Two Jamia Millia Islamia students -- Meeran Haider and Safoora Zargar -- were arrested for allegedly instigating communal violence in northeast Delhi in February that had claimed 53 lives and over 200 people were injured.
+"It will not be deterred by the false propaganda and rumours floated by some vested elements who try to twist facts to their convenience," the Delhi police said.
+PTI SLB/AMP TDS TDS.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)